Pilot Participant Guide

 Step 3: Creating Registrar Entries

 For each registrar, create a markdown file in the registrars/ folder.
-Important: Ensure the country_code is your correct ISO 3-letter code.
+Important: follow the JSON structure defined in schemas/registrar-v1.json, here

 Template (registrars/companies.md):